TorchedArchive/shade-go/README.md

 # shade-go

-Shade package manager written in golang
+Rewrite of the [Shade package manager](https://www.github.com/shade-linux/shade) in Go